AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 ## Next steps

-After reading this guide you now have a better understanding of how to work with  estimates and previews.
+After reading this guide you now have a better understanding of how to work with  previews and estimates.
 To learn more about the other Segmentation Service API endpoints, please read the [Segmentation Service developer guide overview](./overview.md).